 Top things to know:

-- A normal period length for someone who’s not using hormonal birth control or an IUD is 8 days or less
+A typical period length for someone who’s not using hormonal birth control or an IUD is 8 days or less

 The length of your menstrual period is the number of continuous days of bleeding within each of your menstrual cycles.